mkarpiarz/cloud-native-docs/gpu-operator/gpu-operator-kata.rst

 Benefits of Using Kata Containers
 *********************************

-The primary benefits of sandbox containers are as follows:
+The primary benefits of Kata Containers are as follows:

 * Running untrusted workloads in a container.
   The virtual machine provides a layer of defense against the untrusted code.